feedthebot.com How to follow the Google webmaster guidelines

 An example of an un-clear hierarchy

 If you made a website about pets but had a home page about turtles, then visitors and search engines might assume your website is more about turtles than it is about pets.
 Even if overall your site is about pets.
-This might seem obvious, but it is important to remember that no matter how good your dog page is, people won't look for dog info on a turtle site.
+This might seem obvious, but it is important to remember that no matter how good your dog page is, people won't look for dog info on a turtle site and search engines won't value it as much either.

 This example speaks of the homepage but this theory is important to continue throughout your website - "poodles" and "golden retrievers" should be a subcategory of "dogs" not "cats" and so on.